quotient-im/libQuotient/CONTRIBUTING.md

    (quotient-im/matrix-doc is a fork that's known to produce working code;
    you may want to use your own fork if you wish to alter something in the API).
-4. If you plan to submit a PR or just would like the generated code to be formatted, you should either ensure you have clang-format in your PATH or pass the _absolute_ path to it by adding `-DCLANG_FORMAT=<absolute path>` to the CMake invocation below.
+4. If you plan to submit a PR or just would like the generated code to be formatted, you should either ensure you have clang-format (version 6 at least) in your PATH or pass the _absolute_ path to it by adding `-DCLANG_FORMAT=<absolute path>` to the CMake invocation below.

 #### Generating CS API contents
 1. Pass additional configuration to CMake when configuring libQuotient: